cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ~~~~
 {:cddl #group_factorization title="Using a group for factorization"}

-Note that the contents of the braces in the above definitions
+Note that the lists inside the braces in the above definitions
 constitute (anonymous) groups, while `identity` is a named group.

 ### Usage {#composition_usage}